Landslide mitigation: Large diameter drainage wells with sub-horizontal drains

 The wells are placed at such a distance apart that the individual collecting areas of the microdrains, appertaining to each well, are overlaid.
-In this way all the volume of the slope involved with the water table is drained.
-Medium-diameter drainage wells linked at the bottom.
+In this way, all the volume of the slope involved with the water table is drained.
+Medium-diameter drainage wells link at the bottom.
 The technique involves the dry cutting with temporary sheathing pipes, of aligned drainage wells, with a diameter of 1200–1500 mm., positioned at an interaxis of 6–8 m., their bottoms linked together to a bottom tube for the discharge of drained water.
-In this way the water discharge takes place passively, due to gravity by perforated pipes with mini-tubes, positioned at the bottom of the wells themselves.
+In this way, the water discharge takes place passively, due to gravity by perforated pipes with mini-tubes, positioned at the bottom of the wells themselves.
 The linking pipes, generally made of steel, are blind in the linking length and perforated or windowed in the length corresponding to the well.
 The wells have a concrete bung at the bottom and are filled, after withdrawal of the temporary sheathing pipe, with dry draining material and are closed with an impermeable clay bung.

 In normal conditions, these wells reach a depth of 20–30 m, but, in especially favourable cases, may reach 50 m.
 Some of these wells have drainage functions across their whole section and others can be inspected.
 The latter serve for maintenance of the whole drainage screen.
-Such wells that can be inspected are also a support point for the creation of new drainage wells and access for the installation, also on a later occasion, for a range of sub-horizontal drains at the bottom or along the walls of the wells themselves, with the purpose of increasing the drainage capacity of the well.
+Such wells that can be inspected are also a support point for the creation of new drainage wells and access for the installation for a range of sub-horizontal drains at the bottom or along the walls of the wells themselves, with the purpose of increasing the drainage capacity of the well.